St. Benedict, IA Demographics

 A map of St. Benedict's Population by Race

-Of the 1,028 places in Iowa, St. Benedict is the 999th most populous.
+St. Benedict is ranked the 995th most populous place in Iowa, out of 1,026 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Benedict was ranked the 999th most populous place in the 2020 Census.

 St. Benedict's White Population